Delta-Development/DeltaAPI/README.md

         // Plugin startup logic
         setInstance(this);
 ```
-This tells the API what your main class.
+This tells the API what your main class is.
 From here, you can use any part of the API in your plugin!
 ### Message Util
 In DeltaAPI, there is a message util that makes sending messages easier.
 No more using `ChatColor.translateAlternateColorCodes`.
 Here are some examples of the util being used: